castellk4691/SAGE-AI-Project/README.md

-# SAGE-AI-Project
-#### Week 2: AI Tools & First Collaborations
+#### Week 2: Building My SAGE Assistant
-**Date**: Jan 23rd-25th
+**Date**: Jan 25-Feb 9

+**What I built:** I built a study buddy to help me master GitHub and prompt generation using simple, step-by-step breakdowns.
+The personality I wanted was casual and encouraging, making sure to avoid any confusing "tech-speak" that makes things harder than they need to be.

-**What I learned this week:**
+**What I learned about prompt engineering:**
-- Each tool has it's strengths that work best in different areas.
-- It's best to be specific to get closest to the answer you want.
+- You have to be specific to get the answer you want
-- Each tool has a their limit on prompts, so It's best to have a backup AI tool.
+- Testing more that one Ai tool helps me to see which works the best for what I need

-**What challenged me:**
+**What challenged me:** Nothing right now
-- Figuring out where the branch was and creating a folder.

-**What I'm proud of:**
+**What I'm proud of:** Creating my oven SAGE that was customized to help me.
-- I'm very slowly but surely starting to get the hang of GitHub.

-**Questions I still have:**
+**Questions I still have:** None right now
-- None I can think of.